TheMarex/ba-thesis/text/3_pattern.md

 Besides the joint values and velocities the trajectory also includes the CoM and ZMP trajectory.
 Also, information about the current support phase is saved.
 For convenience, the pose of chest, pelvis, left and right foot are exported as homogeneous matrices as well.
-This saves the additional step of computing them again for the stabilizer and also eliminate an additional error source while debugging.
+This saves the additional step of computing them again for the stabilizer and also eliminates an additional error source while debugging.